 Get travel insurance and know what it covers

 Get travel insurance.
 Get travel insurance.
 GET TRAVEL INSURANCE!
+And not just hurricane travel insurance or trip cancellation insurance.
 Travel insurance is a necessity no matter if you are traveling to a disaster-prone area or not.
 But it is also certainly important during those times as well.
 But the key to travel insurance is to know what it covers.
 While many plans cover medical expenses (make sure your plan does and has high maximums), other things should be considered.
 Trip interruption may be one way, where if you have to get out or your trip is interrupted, you can recover some of the funds spent.
 Medical evacuation is also super important, as if you need to be airlifted to a hospital in the U.S. when you are outside the country, this can be quite costly.
 Some even have terrorism and political evacuation stipulations as well.
 In the event of a natural disaster, medical evacuation (if you suffer an injury), medical insurance, and trip interruption insurance could come particularly in handy, especially if plane tickets out of the area are expensive.
 I have an annual plan that covers international travel, and it is definitely an investment worth thinking about if you travel quite a bit.

 Know your escape route